What Is It

 - Promotes longevity.

 The rate of certain types of cancer is lower among people who drink green tea.
-In one large-scale study, researchers found that Chinese men and women who drank green tea as seldom as once a week for six months had lower rates of rectal, pancreatic, and possibly colon cancer that those who rarely or never drank it.
+In one large-scale study, researchers found that Chinese men and women who drank green tea as seldom as once a week for six months had lower rates of rectal, pancreatic, and possibly colon cancer than those who rarely or never drank it.
 In women, the risk of rectal and pancreatic cancer way nearly cut in half.
-Preliminary research suggest that green tea may also fight breast, stomach, and skin cancer.
+Preliminary research suggests that green tea may also fight breast, stomach, and skin cancer.

 Studies investigating how green tea might guard against cancer have pointed to the potency of its main antioxidant, a polyphenol dubbed EGCG (for epigallocatechin-gallate).
 Some scientists believe EGCG may be one of the most effective anticancer compounds ever discovered, protecting cells from damage and strengthening the body’s own production of antioxidant enzymes.
 According to a study from Ohio’s Case Western Reserve University, EGCG seems to signal cancer cells to stop reproducing by stimulating a natural process of programmed cell death called apoptosis.
 Remarkably, EGCG does not harm healthy cells.
 In addition, research at the Medical College of Ohio indicates that EGCG inhibits the production of urokinase, an enzyme that cancer cells need in order to grow.
 In animals, blocking urokinase shrinks tumors, and sometimes causes cancer to go into complete remission.